-Bleeding in trauma: application of a tourniquet.
+Bleeding due to injury: applying a tourniquet.
 How to properly apply a tourniquet

-When you need to provide emergency medical care, unfortunately, anyone can be.
-That is why everyone must know the rules for applying a tourniquet, the life of the victim completely depends on this.
-There are few nuances in saving lives, but they affect the favorable outcome of the situation.
+When it comes to emergency medical care, unfortunately, it can happen to anyone.
+That is why everyone must know the rules for applying a tourniquet; the life of the victim completely depends on it.
+There are few nuances in saving a life, but they affect the favorable outcome of the situation.

-A short-term stop of external bleeding helps to gain time before the intervention of doctors and the provision of professional medical care.
-Temporary stopping techniques include: applying a tourniquet, pressing an artery with a finger, applying pressure bandages.
-A tourniquet is the most reliable way to stop bleeding limbs.
-The rules for applying an arterial tourniquet imply a serious attitude to the procedure.
+A short-term stop of external bleeding helps to gain time before doctors intervene and provide professional medical care.
+Temporary stopping techniques include: applying a tourniquet, pressing the artery with a finger, applying pressure bandages.
+A tourniquet is the most reliable way to stop bleeding of the extremities.
+The rules for applying an arterial tourniquet imply a serious attitude towards the procedure.

-In case of arterial bleeding, a tourniquet is needed only in case of damage to a large artery, in all other cases this emergency measure is not necessary (bandaging or dressing of the wound can be dispensed with).
+In case of arterial bleeding, a tourniquet is needed only in case of damage to a large artery; in all other cases, this emergency measure is not necessary (you can get by with bandaging or bandaging the wound).

-When providing first aid for major arterial bleeding on the limbs, it is necessary to strictly follow the rules for applying a tourniquet.
-In the absence of a specialized device (self-tightening strip with holes for fixation), improvised means can be used (a belt, a bandage folded in several layers, a rubber tube or a rope).
+When providing first aid for major arterial bleeding on the extremities, it is necessary to strictly follow the rules for applying a tourniquet.
+In the absence of a specialized device (a self-tightening strip with holes for fixation), you can use improvised means (a belt, a bandage folded in several layers, a rubber tube or rope).

 The rules for applying a tourniquet are an algorithm of sequential actions:

-1. On a bare limb (from 5 to 7 cm above the upper edge of the wound), apply a bandage from a bandage or wrap it with a terry towel, eliminating bumps or bumps.
+1. Apply a bandage to the exposed limb (from 5 to 7 cm above the upper edge of the wound) or wrap it in a terry towel, eliminating any bumps or bumps.

-2. Above the bleeding place, wrap the limb with a tourniquet several times and secure (if the tourniquet is applied tight enough, the bleeding stops).
+2. Above the bleeding area, wrap the limb with a tourniquet several times and secure it (if the tourniquet is applied tightly enough, the bleeding stops).

-3. The tourniquet application time is determined by the season: in winter it should not exceed 90 minutes, in summer - two hours.
+3. The time for applying a tourniquet is determined by the season: in winter it should not exceed 90 minutes, in summer - two hours.

-In cold weather, the injured limb should, if possible, be isolated from low temperatures.
-After helping, the tourniquet should be loosened for 5-10 minutes, and the wound should be firmly pressed with a hand through the bandage.
-It is necessary to loosen the tourniquet one hour after its application, and then - also every hour.
+In cold weather, the injured limb should be isolated from low temperatures if possible.
+After providing assistance, the tourniquet should be loosened for 5-10 minutes, and the wound should be pressed firmly with your hand through the bandage.
+The tourniquet should be loosened an hour after its application, and then every hour.

 Errors when applying a tourniquet

-When applying a tourniquet, it is necessary to avoid common mistakes:
+When applying a tourniquet, you need to avoid common mistakes:

-1. The tourniquet is not tightened tightly enough, while the victim continues to lose blood, a symptom of a weak tourniquet is a cyanotic color of the skin.
+1. The tourniquet is not tightened tightly enough, while the victim continues to lose blood; a symptom of a weak tourniquet is a cyanotic coloration of the skin.

 2. The tourniquet is applied too tightly, which can lead to paralysis of the limbs and damage to the nerve trunks.

-3. The imposition of a tourniquet on bare skin leads to injury to the latter, without stopping the bleeding.
+3. Applying a tourniquet to bare skin leads to injury to the latter without stopping the bleeding.

 • lower third of the thigh;